Who is NHS Halton Clinical Commissioning Group?

 Halton also boasts a snow sports centre, ice rink, three canals and acres of open space.
-Halton values its heritage, such as its Grade 1 listed Norman castle and Norton Priory, which sits alongside newer developments, including the Catalyst Science Discovery Centre, the Select Security Stadium home of the Widnes Vikings Rugby League Team, and The Brindley arts centre and theatre.
+Halton values its heritage, such as its Grade 1 listed Norman castle and Norton Priory, which sits alongside newer developments, including the Catalyst Science Discovery Centre, the the DCBL stadium, home to Widnes Vikings, Halton Spartans and Widnes Football Club, and The Brindley arts centre and theatre.

 There are many opportunities for local GPs to get involved in supporting the ongoing development of Primary Care Networks and improving the care of local patients.

 Many of our general practice roles are advertised on NHS jobs, the dedicated one-stop site for NHS Jobs throughout the UK.